Mstager/junco_flexibility_scripts/README.md

 Included are:

-* junco_insitu.r # *R script for running analyses on in situ data*
+* junco_insitu.R # *R script for running analyses on in situ data*

-* pop_flex.r # *R script for running analyses on acclimated individuals*
+* pop_flex.R # *R script for running analyses on acclimated individuals*

 * *Commands for processing RAD-Seq data: demultiplexing using STACKS, mapping reads with bwa, variant calling with STACKS, and filtering with vcftools.*

-* RDA.r # *R script to run redundancy analysis on population genetic data*
+* RDA.R # *R script to run redundancy analysis on population genetic data*

-Associated data are available in the supplementary materials.
-You will need:
+Associated data are available in the supplementary materials:

 1. TableS1.csv # *A file containing data for individuals sampled in situ*